 Chaudhary started off with Hyderabad Police's official narrative that the 4 accused were fired upon as they tried to flee during the reconstruction of the crime scene.
 According to Chaudhary, if this had happened they would be a great source of danger for the society.

 The show went on to discuss the loopholes in the system which allows for rapists to get bail and cause further damage to the victims - like in the recent case in Unnao.
-Chaudhary argued that the fear of law has been eroded from people's mind and that such an act was required to reinstill this fear.
+Chaudhary argued that the fear of law has been eroded from people's mind and that such an act was required to instill this fear all over again.

-To make his points, Chaudhary brought up statistics on number of judges to cases, to highlight the tardy nature of the Indian judiciary.
+To make his points, Chaudhary brought up statistics on number of judges to cases and judgements, to highlight the tardy nature of the Indian judiciary.

 While Chaudhary raised some valid points, his analysis of the issue was one-sided as he failed to bring in the the other side of the argument that is critical of the encounters.